jamplus/jamplus/readme.md

 JamPlus
 =======

 JamPlus is a very fast and powerful code and data build system built on the code base of the original Perforce version of Jam written by Christopher Seiwald.
-JamPlus is regularly used to parallelize the builds of massive code and data sets.
+JamPlus is regularly used to efficiently parallelize the builds of massive code and data sets.

 A sampling of the features in the JamPlus distribution follows: